kouge0510/three-dofs-parallel-palletizing-robotic-arm-with-single-eye-camera/README.md

-# Three-Axis Parallel Palletizing Robot Arm
+# Four-Axis Parallel Palletizing Robot Arm

 ## Overview

-This project is a three-axis parallel robot arm equipped with a suction cup as the end-effector, controlled via an electromagnet valve.
+This project is a four-axis parallel robot arm equipped with a suction cup as the end-effector, controlled via an electromagnet valve.
 The system runs on a Linux-based environment and introduces several advanced
 And I really think National University Internet of Things Design Competition is such a stupid ass that invited a lot of freshman to be the judge.Such a funny story !
 ## features: